The one-phase fractional Stefan problem: Introduction

 where $\Phi(h(x,t)):=(h(x,t)-L)_+=\max\{h(x,t)-L,0\}=:u(x,t)$ is the temperature, $L>0$ is constant, $N\geq1$, and $T>0$ is arbitrary.
 The nonnegative operator $\FL$ denotes the fractional Laplacian acting on the space variables, with parameter $s\in(0,1)$, defined by

 for some positive normalizing constant $c_{N,s}>0$, cf. \cite{Lan72,Ste70}.
 Sometimes, it is convenient to write Problem \eqref{P1} in terms of both variables as

-Then we can talk about a solution pair $(h,u)$, where the enthalpy $h$ and the temperature $u$ are always related through $u=\Phi(h)=(h-L)_+$.
+Then we can talk about a solution pair $(h,u)$, where the enthalpy $h$ and the temperature $u$ are always related through the law $u=\Phi(h)=(h-L)_+$.
+While temperature is a rather standard physical concept, enthalpy is an energy which includes the so-called latent heat at the phase change front, here represented by the constant $L>0$.
+The constitutive relation between both quantities, enthalpy and temperature, is typical for the Stefan problem and similar problems of change of phase: we have given a very careful derivation based on physical grounds in \cite[Section 2]{DTEnVa20}, see also the monographs \cite{Rub71, Gup18}.
+This physical understanding is convenient, though not strictly necessary to follow the mathematics of the present paper.

 The main feature of the paper is the existence of a {\em free boundary}, separating the region in space-time where $u>0$, i.e., $h>L$, from the space-time region where $u=0$ and $h<L$.
-The name {\em interphase} is also used.
+The name {\em interface} is also used.
 Actually, the constant $L>0$, called the \emph{latent heat} in the Stefan literature, makes the equation very degenerate for $h<L$; also, inverting $\Phi$ we may write $h=\beta(u)$ where $\beta $ is a multivalued graph at $u=0$.
 These facts are quite important in the present study.
 Indeed, it clearly separates this work from the studies on the fractional porous medium equation $\dell_t h+ \FL h^m=0$ with $m>1$, where the nonlinearity is a strictly increasing function, cf. \cite{DPQuRoVa11, DPQuRoVa12, DPQuRoVa17}.

 We recall that when $s=1$ we recover the (One-Phase) Classical Stefan Problem (CSP for short) which has been thoroughly studied, cf. the papers \cite{Kam61, Fri68, Duv73, CaFr79, CaEv83, Vui93, AnCaSa96, QuVa01} and the books \cite{Mei92, Rub71, Fri82, Gup18} among the extensive literature.
 In that sense we may say that \eqref{P1} is a natural candidate to be the {\em One-Phase Fractional Stefan Problem}.
 In contrast with the CSP, our fractional model involves long-range interactions of fractional Laplace type, which represent nonlocal diffusions related to L\'evy flights in the probabilistic description.